namdar-nejad/IMAGE-context/README.md

+This project is for the research that I'm doing at the McGill Shared Reality Lab.
+At this point the code here is being use by me to extract the alt text and images from the json files created by the McGill IMAGE chrome plugin.

+## Runnning the script

-Script to extract image and alt text from the raw data generated from the IMAGE plugin.
+Use the run.py script to extract image and alt text from the raw data generated from the IMAGE plugin.

 Steps:
 1. Collect the raw data.